ajstarks/deck/cmd/decksh/README.md

 ## Text

-Rotated, Left, centered, end or block-aligned text or a file's contents with optional font ("sans", "serif", "mono", or "symbol"), color and opacity.
+Left, centered, end, rotated, block-aligned text or a file's contents with optional font ("sans", "serif", "mono", or "symbol"), color and opacity.

 Also, show blocks of code on a gray background.